duncombe/wikis/Development-of-Test-Themes.md

 The mission of the NOAA National Marine Fisheries Service is to safeguard the viability of key marine species within the US economic zone.
 That mission includes conserving sensitive marine habitat and restoring marine habitat that has been degraded by factors such as destructive fishing techniques and water pollution.
 It also includes monitoring and protecting threatened marine species such as sea turtles and whales.
 The National Marine Fisheries service includes IOOS data in their assessments of habitat and threatened marine species.
 Part of the value of integrating species and habitat data into the IOOS system is enabling the resolution of conflicts between human uses of our oceans and the protection of fragile marine habitats and the natural resources that they support.
 Activities such as mineral extraction and energy siting require the use of a suite of marine habitat and species data in order to ensure that operations comply with marine conservation laws designed to require managers and policy makers to consider the ecological impacts of human activities.

 <a name="scenario3A"/>
-###Scenario 3A: Assessing Seabird Vulnerability in the Bering Sea
+###Scenario 3A: Identifying Factors Affecting Species Viability
-As of July 11, 2014, this scenario has been taken about as far as it can reasonably go.
+As of July 11, 2014, the Bering Seabird version of this scenario has been taken about as far as it can reasonably go.
 Python notebooks should be submitted for pull requests ASAP.
-Corresponding Python notebook can be found [here.](http://nbviewer.ipython.org/github/ioos/system-test/tree/master/Theme_3_Species_Protection_and_Marine_Habitat_Conservation/Scenario_3A_Assessing_Seabird_Vulnerability_in_the_Bering_Sea/)
+Much of the code can and should be re-used to assess the viability of species in other areas where human activities might cause harm.
+Such scenarios might include tuna viability in the Gulf of Mexico after the Deepwater Horizon spill, or Oyster viability in the Chesapeake Bay.Corresponding Python notebook can be found [here.](http://nbviewer.ipython.org/github/ioos/system-test/tree/master/Theme_3_Species_Protection_and_Marine_Habitat_Conservation/Scenario_3A_Assessing_Seabird_Vulnerability_in_the_Bering_Sea/)

 The climate is changing in the Bering Sea and Aleutian Islands region.
 Residents, stakeholders, scientists, and natural resource managers are all concerned about the impacts of future climate change on important species, systems and habitats.
 But projections of future climate are uncertain, and different approaches have different strengths and limitations.
 With variation in projections, and with different impacts depending on species and systems of concern, how can stakeholders and managers realistically anticipate and plan for the impacts of climate change?